.comment_font{ white-space: normal; word-break: break-word; overflow-wrap: break-word; width: 100%; box-sizing: border-box;}

 At the bottom, you’ll find our routes to help you relive our exploration of Valencia – perfect if you’re planning a trip to the city yourself.

-We started our day at Valencia’s central square – the Plaza del Ayuntamiento.
-Here, you can admire the impressive architecture of the City Hall and the Post Office.
-Around the square, you’ll find not only lots of cool cafés and restaurants but also great shops and shopping streets like Calle Colón and Calle de la Paz.
-Perfect for a stroll and some shopping!
+Our discovery tour began at Valencia’s central square – the Plaza del Ayuntamiento.
+Valencia’s central square.
+This impressive location is surrounded by beautiful buildings such as the town hall and the post office, which are true architectural masterpieces.
+Around the square, you will find not only numerous cafés and restaurants, but also cool shops and trendy shopping streets such as Calle Colón and Calle de la Paz.
+Ideal for a relaxed stroll to soak up the local life.

 Just a stone’s throw from the cathedral is the Plaza de la Virgen.
 This historic square is surrounded by significant buildings and is a great place to relax.
 One of these important buildings is the Basílica de la Virgen de los Desamparados – a major religious site you shouldn’t miss.